Cockapoo

 Cockapoos are overall considered a healthy breed, with a usual lifespan of over 12 years.

-Some health conditions in Cockapoos can be down to their genetic history, and commonalities within the breed.
+Some health conditions in Cockapoos can be down to their genetic history.
+Others may be down to shared traits within the breed.

-Click on the hotspots to find out more about the most common health issues affecting Cockapoos, as provided by our in-house vet team (October 2022).
+Click on the hotspots to learn about the most common health issues for Cockapoos.
+Information is provided by our in-house vet team (October 2022).

 Are you looking for insurance for your Cockapoo?